Jay-R Siaboc

-Eduardo Siaboc Jr. (born January 21, 1987), known professionally as Jay-R Siaboc, is a Filipino actor, singer, host and model.
-He started as a student of Pinoy Dream Academy and became a first runner-up next to the grand star dreamer Yeng Constantino.
+Eduardo "Jay-R" Siaboc Jr. (born January 21, 1987) is a Filipino actor and singer.
+He competed in the reality talent show Pinoy Dream Academy season 1 (2006), where he finished as runner-up to Yeng Constantino.

 Early life

 Eduardo Siaboc Jr. was born on January 21, 1987, where he was raised by his father Eduardo Siaboc Sr. The youngest of five siblings, Siaboc grew up having not much.
 He was forced to quit school to help out his parents.
 Siaboc lived in Manila with his uncle who introduced him to the band scene, however he was too young to work in a band and returned to Cebu.
 Siaboc pursued his dream and became the vocalist of Scrambled Eggs.

 Career

 He first appeared on television on Your Song and then won the role of Jeffrey in the prime time TV series Pangarap na Bituin.
 He also starred in the action TV series entitled Palos portraying the role of Agent Enzo, together with Jake Cuenca.